reap2sow1/reap2sow1/README.md

 - :star: Open Source Software ftw!
 - :calling: I’m open to collaborate on pretty much anything.
 Still trying to find my niche.
-- :mailbox_with_mail: How to reach me: crosbyco3@gmail.com
+- :mailbox_with_mail: How to reach me: conner@conneracrosby.tech

 **...or you can reach me on the following platforms:**